Awards & Grants

 -

-MANA is a very young association, and we heavily rely on support by our institutional, individual and corporate members.
+MANA heavily relies on support by our institutional, individual and corporate members.
 Please contact us if you would like to sponsor further awards and travel grants.

 Candidates may compete for multiple awards.